 A letter explaining the circumstances of early graduation will be sent to each parent/guardian of the early graduate.

 During the scheduling process students and counselors will be working together to determine the classes that best suit the needs and interests of the students.
 Selections will be prioritized based on need, teacher recommendations and grade level.
 It is recognized that in some cases assigned classes may need to be adjusted.
-Below are some guidelines that must be followed for different situations.

 College Admission Requirements